HuotPV/SchoolOfFish/README.md

 ## Manually:

-install the python packages listed in requirements.txt run main.py
+Install the python packages listed in requirements.txt, then run main.py.